 Import the file

-Once your CSV file is ready, head back to the Intune Portal, select your CSV file and select Import at the bottom
+Once your CSV file is ready, head back to the Intune Portal to import your Intune devices.
+Select your CSV file and select Import at the bottom

 • You will receive an Import notification.
 It will take about 5-10 minutes